bkfox/aircox/cms/README.md

 It is of course possible to create your own routes.

-Routes are registered to a router (FIXME: it might be possible that we remove this later)

 ## Sections
 Sections are used to render part of a publication, for example to render a